Medieval Churches and Monasteries

-In the 12th and 13th centuries markets were often held in the churchyard, though this practice was officially banned in 1285.
+In the 12th and 13th centuries, markets were often held in the churchyard, though this practise was officially banned in 1285.
 A special hut, or Tolbooth, housed a court which regulated the affairs of the market.
 In time the Tolbooth became a permanent fixture of the Town Hall.

 Monasteries were the other main form of church presence.
 They were self-contained enclaves where monks or nuns chose to live a simple life of prayer and work.
 At least that was the theory.
 In practice monks at least were often criticized for their laxity and concern with worldly affairs.